 Most bascule bridges today are never perfectly balanced.
 Some net imbalance in the down position helps keep the bridge stable and reduces the tendency to bounce under live load.
 While this tends to necessitate the need for a larger prime mover, in the modern age where the energy supply is unlimited, this is of little consequence.
 The benefits on the structure of being stable offset the downsides of a larger prime mover.

 Friction is perhaps the point of most concern in the bascule bridge.
 Friction in the bearings and machinery can be minimized through lubrication.
 Still, this merely reduces the friction coefficient.
-Since friction is a function of the weight of structure, the bascule bridge becomes an extremely weight sensitive structure.
+Since friction is a function of the weight of the structure, the bascule bridge becomes an extremely weight sensitive structure.

 For example, take a 100 foot long leaf with a 20 foot heel.
 If you add 500 pounds of weight to the leaf 50 feet from the fulcrum, you’d need to add 1250 pounds of counterweight to balance the moments about the fulcrum.
 In total, you’ve just added 1750 pounds of weight to the fulcrum.
 That multiplied by the coefficient of friction gives you the extra friction force that the drive machinery must overcome to open the bridge.
 Friction is directly proportional to the weight added.